yfzhang114/MME-RealWorld/README.md

 ## 🔥 News

 * **`2024.08.20`** 🌟 We are very proud to launch MME-RealWorld, which contains 13K high-quality images, annotated by 32 volunteers, resulting in 29K question-answer pairs that cover 43 subtasks across 5 real-world scenarios.
+As far as we know, **MME-RealWorld is the largest manually annotated benchmark to date, featuring the highest resolution and a targeted focus on real-world applications**.

 ## 👀 Contents